-In addition to the benchmark for the Scheme's performance as noted above (the "Index"), the IA UK All Companies sector (5) is considered an appropriate benchmark for performance comparison.
+In addition to the target benchmark, the IA UK All Companies sector is considered an appropriate benchmark for performance comparison purposes.

 Funds in the IA UK All Companies sector must invest at least 80% of their assets in UK shares that have a primary objective of achieving capital growth, which closely follows the Scheme's own investment policy.
 If the Manager believes it is in the best interests of the Scheme, it will be removed from the sector